An extended Merton problem with relaxed benchmark tracking: Abstract

 \section{Abstract}

-This paper studies a Merton's optimal portfolio and consumption problem in an extended formulation incorporating the tracking of a benchmark process described by a geometric Brownian motion.
-We consider a relaxed tracking formulation such that the wealth process compensated by a fictitious capital injection outperforms the benchmark at all times.
-The fund manager aims to maximize the expected utility of consumption deducted by the cost of the capital injection, where the latter term can also be regarded as the expected largest shortfall of the wealth with reference to the benchmark.
-By introducing an auxiliary state process with reflection, we formulate and tackle an equivalent stochastic control problem by means of the dual transform and probabilistic representation, where the dual PDE can be solved explicitly.
-On the strength of the closed-form results, we can derive and verify the optimal feedback control for the primal control problem, allowing us to discuss some new and interesting financial implications induced by the additional risk-taking from the capital injection and the goal of tracking.
+This paper studies Merton's problem in an extended formulation by incorporating the benchmark tracking on the wealth process.
+We consider a tracking formulation where the fund manager aims to maximize the trade-off between the expected utility of consumption and the expected largest shortfall of the wealth with reference to the benchmark level.
+Equivalently, the problem can be interpreted as a mixed stochastic control problem if a fictitious capital injection singular control is allowed, subjecting to the dynamic constraint that the wealth process compensated by the costly capital injection outperforms the benchmark at all times.
+By considering an auxiliary state process, we formulate an equivalent stochastic control problem with state reflections at zero.
+For general utility functions and It\^o's diffusion benchmark process, we develop a convex duality theorem, new to the literature, to the auxiliary stochastic control problem with state reflections in which the dual process also exhibits reflections from above.
+For CRRA utility and geometric Brownian motion benchmark process, we further derive the optimal portfolio and consumption in feedback form using the new duality theorem, allowing us to discuss some interesting financial implications induced by the additional risk-taking from the capital injection and the goal of tracking.